-Sirio Bolaños Puchet is a PhD student in the Connectomics section of the Simulation Neuroscience division.
+Sirio Bolaños Puchet is a PhD Student in the Connectomics team in the Simulation Neuroscience Division.

 Prior to joining Blue Brain, he was a Research Assistant at the National Cancer Institute in Mexico, involved in the acquisition, reconstruction and post-processing of preclinical imaging studies.